naurasd/P.verrucosa_algal_coral_symbyosis_seasonality/Environmental parameters/README.md

-# Input data, analysis and figures of environmental parameters
+# Input data and code for statistical analysis and plotting of environmental parameters
-## Input data
+The file [Environmental_Parameters.xlsx](Environmental_Parameters.xlsx) contains input data formatted for the statistical analysis of seasonal differentiation of environmental parameters.
+It is used in the `R` script [Environmental_parameters_ANOVA_KW_Welch.R](Environmental_parameters_ANOVA_KW_Welch.R) which performs the following analyses for each parameter:
+ - Shapiro-Wilk test to check for normality of data distribution (normally distributed parameters were tested for homogeneity of variances using Levene’s test)
+ - Parameters that were normally distributed and homoscedastic, either in their raw form or after transformation (square-root transformation), were analyzed using a one-way ANOVA followed by Tukey’s post-hoc test (for ANOVA p < 0.05)
+ - When parameters were normally distributed but violated homogeneity of variances, Welch’s ANOVA was used instead, followed by Games–Howell post-hoc comparisons
+ - Parameters that remained non-normal after transformation were analyzed using non-parametric Kruskal-Wallis rank-sum tests with Dunn’s post-hoc test and Bonferroni correction (for Kruskal-Wallis p < 0.05)

-The file `Environmental Data file Tilstra et al.xlsx` is used for all of the here presented R scripts.
-It contains five sheets:
+The file [Environmental Data file Tilstra et al.xlsx](Environmental%20Data%20file%20Tilstra%20et%20al.xlsx) is used as input data for the remaining two `R`  scripts:
 - The sheet `Temperature` contains all water temperature measurements in °C recorded every 30 or 60 minutes from 1 January 2017 to 31 January 2018

 - The sheet `all_monthly` contains all values of all parameters which were measured/calculated monthly on three consecutive days from January 2017 to January 2018: